SEND Information Report for 2022-2023

 - Is significantly slower than that of their peers starting from the same baseline;

-- Fails to match or better the child’s previous rate of progress;
+- Fails to match or better the pupil’s previous rate of progress;

-- Fails to close the attainment gap between the child and their peers; widens the attainment gap.
+- Fails to close the attainment gap between the pupil and their peers; widens the attainment gap.

-Slow progress and low attainment do not necessarily mean that a child has SEN and does not automatically lead to a pupil being recorded as having SEN. However, it may be an indicator of a range of learning difficulties or disabilities.
-Some learning difficulties and disabilities occur across the range of cognitive ability and, left unaddressed, may lead to frustration, which may manifest itself as disaffection, or in emotional or behavioural difficulties.
+Slow progress and low attainment do not necessarily mean that a pupil has a special educational need (SEN) and does not automatically lead to a pupil being recorded as having SEN. However, it may be an indicator of a range of learning difficulties or disabilities.
+Some learning difficulties and disabilities occur across the range of cognitive ability and left unaddressed, may lead to frustration, which may manifest itself as disaffection, or in emotional or behavioural difficulties.

 Equally, it is not assumed that attainment in line with chronological age means that there is no learning difficulty or disability.
 For example, some children and young people may be high achieving academically but present with one or more of the following: